• Blog

 Why Hair Systems Might Shed More

 Synthetic wigs or hair systems can stress your scalp and roots.
 Adhesives, clips, or tight bases can damage surrounding hair and increase fall.
+Choose properly fitted systems and maintain scalp hygiene to avoid unnecessary shedding.

 How to Stop Hair Shedding at Home